 Business Office – 757.352.4059; firstname.lastname@example.org

 Registrar’s Office – 757.352.4094; firstname.lastname@example.org

 Please select the semester and session start date that is applicable to your enrollment plans.

-Attention: Beginning Spring 2018, financial aid refunds will be issued after the 100% add/drop period, approximately 17 days after the first day of class.
+Attention: Financial aid refunds are issued after the 100% add/drop period, approximately 17 days after the first day of class.

 - With the exception of the federal Pell Grant, third-party sources authorizing such, and certain university stipend programs, no combination of scholarships and grants may exceed 100 percent of tuition.
 University-funded financial aid is only applicable to tuition charges for courses taken at Regent University.
 University-funded financial aid is not applicable to study abroad programs.

 - Tuition is due and payable in full by the published deadline regardless of any pending financial aid (loans or grants).
 A Tuition Installment Plan (TIP) is available for a nominal fee.
 Contact the Business Office for more information.
 Failure to make payment by the established deadline will result in a late fee.

 - To receive school-based awards, students must meet the eligibility criteria set out in the awarding school’s financial aid guide.
 If you need a copy of these guidelines, please contact your school(s) of enrollment.